iggredible/Learn-Vim/ch20_views_sessions_viminfo.md

 There are other options that you can pass.
 To learn more, check out `:h 'viminfo'`.

-## Using Views, Sessions, And Viminfo The Smart Way
+## Using Views, Sessions, and Viminfo the Smart Way

 Vim has View, Session, and Viminfo to take different level of your Vim environment snapshots.
 For micro projects, use Views.
 For larger projects, use Sessions.
 You should take your time to check out all the options that View, Session, and Viminfo offers.